 First settled by the Slavs in the 6th century AD, Slovenia became a Hungarian province in the eleventh century.
 Austria then gained control of the region in the 16th century and Slovenia was then absorbed into the vast Austro-Hungarian empire.
 By the end of the WW1, it had become part of the Kingdom of Croats, Serbs and Slovenes a place which soon became Yugoslavia in 1929.

-Mountainous with high and spectacular regions near the western Austrian border in 1991 Slovenia became the first former Yugoslav republic to declare independence.
-This action did produce a military response from the Yugoslav army but the conflict lasted only 10 days unlike in nearby Bosnia, Croatia and Serbia where the war became bloody, bitter and sectarian on ethnic lines.
+In 1991 Slovenia became the first former Yugoslav republic to declare independence.
+This action did produce a military response from the Yugoslav army but the conflict lasted only 10 days unlike in Bosnia, Croatia and Serbia where the war became bloody, bitter and sectarian.

 Almost half of Slovenia is densely forested but the most fertile region is in the east where the Drava river flows south into Croatia.
-Like the Croats to the south Slovenia is a largely Roman Catholic country and is ethnically dominated by Slovene people.
+Like the Croats to the south Slovenia is a largely Roman Catholic country.

 Slovenia’s tourist industry is based around its mountains rather than its sunshine coastline with the highest peak Mt.
 Triglav at 2,864m being an iconic symbol of the nation.
 While Croatia has numerous points of interest on its coastline the port of Koper on the Gulf of Venice remains the important transit point to Italy and nearby Trieste.